What is the Ease of Doing Business Score?

 Step 4: Calculating the Ease of Doing Business Score

-The Ease of Doing Business Score is derived by summing the indicator scores across all categories.
-That sum is then divided by the total number of indicators with complete data across all categories.
-(Because that denominator is usually between 17 and 28 unique variables, groups, or indexes across all categories, the effect of missing data is significantly reduced at this level of aggregation.)
+The Ease of Doing Business Score is derived by averaging the indicator scores across all categories.
+Any effect of missing data is significantly reduced at this level of aggregation.
 This number is then multiplied by 10 to allow the final score to resemble a percentage (i.e., out of 100%).
-For example, the highest-scoring city (Raleigh) is 8.24, but when multiplied by 10, this becomes 82.4, which approximates an Ease of Doing Business percentile score of around 82%.